sarthakkkk7/weather-fetch/README.md

 # 🌦️ Weather App (Python + OpenWeatherMap API)

-A simple Python project that fetches real-time weather data from OpenWeatherMap API and displays temperature, humidity, wind speed, rainfall (in last hour) and weather conditions for a given city.
+A simple Python project that fetches real-time weather data from OpenWeatherMap API and displays temperature, humidity, wind speed, rainfall (in last hour) and weather conditions along with the time of weather report for a given city.
 ![17507019288017904972910296204142](https://github.com/user-attachments/assets/1c941224-7ab7-42dc-b934-ee3418d38d72)